A Navy SEAL from 2002 to 2012 transitioning from military to civilian life, I was totally lost as to what to do next with my life.

-The magazine is published quarterly and sent free of charge to anyone interested in receiving it, including survivors, service members, supporters, and grief professionals.
+This quarterly magazine is sent free of charge to anyone interested in receiving it, including survivors, service members, supporters, and grief professionals.
 Subscribe to the TAPS Magazine.

 The articles in each edition are written by military survivors, grief professionals and TAPS staff.
 We hope you inspiration, comfort, support, resources and a sense of belonging within these pages.

 The TAPS Magazine is our family publication, written with the goal of offering help, hope and healing.
 We'd love to hear from you so we can continue to make this magazine as helpful as it can possibly be, and we hope you'll take a moment to share your thoughts through this short survey.
 Take the Survey.

 Lori Branch’s commitment to volunteerism runs about as deep as her Georgia roots.

 Telling our story, whether to educate, vent or simply recall the memory of our loved one, can make us vulnerable.
 We run the risk of being deeply hurt.

 My Good Grief Journal for Kids provides opportunities for expressing grief and opening these difficult conversations between children and adults.